chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 as input to the underlying HKDF as the info argument.
 As each instance of RSAPBSSA will have a different RSA modulus, this effectively ensures that the outputs of the underlying hash functions for multiple instances will be different even for the same input.

+Additionally, the hash function invocation used for computing the message digest is domain separated from the hash function invocation used for augmenting the public key in AugmentPublicKey.
+This domain separation is done by prepending the inputs to each hash function with a unique domain separation tag.

 # IANA Considerations